jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/2-the-three-levels-of-conformance.md

 The technical challenge to implement the success criteria is often greater.

-WCAG 2.1 Level AA conformance success criteria techniques are identified as prividing the greatest level of support for users whilst having a moderate technical impact.
+WCAG 2.1 Level AA conformance success criteria techniques are identified as providing the greatest level of support for users while having a moderate technical impact.

 WCAG 2.1 Level AA conformance is the minimum level to aim for.